wmelnick/wmelnick.github.io/_pages/03_Thoughts.md

 permalink: /thoughts/
 ---

-## Here are some thoughts I've had recently

 ### Why are companies so bad at numbering their products?

 First of all: I don't care how you name your product models.
 Many corporations use complex model name structures that don't make much intuitive sense, which is fine: